 - Images – As alternative (Alt) text

-WriterZen scans top pages ranked on Google for the seed keyword and generates related keywords and opportunities keywords.
+WriterZen scans top pages ranked on Google for the seed keyword and generates related and opportunity keywords.

 Also, you can import keywords from a list and type them individually.